yangx1121/hadoop-streaming/README.md

 	-reducer basic-reducer.py
 	```
 	* The first line `hadoop jar /usr/lib/hadoop/hadoop-streaming.jar` is launching Hadoop with the Hadoop Streaming jar.
 A jar is a Java Archive file, and Hadoop Streaming is a special kind of jar that allows you to run non Java programs.
-	* The line `-files /home/hadoop/hadoop-streaming/basic-mapper.py,/home/hadoop/hadoop-streaming/basic-reducer.py` tells Hadoop that it needs to "ship" the **local** mapper and reducer files to every node on the cluster.
-Remember, these files do not exist before the job is run, so you need to package those files with the job so they run
+	* The line `-files /home/hadoop/hadoop-streaming/basic-mapper.py,/home/hadoop/hadoop-streaming/basic-reducer.py` tells Hadoop that it needs to "ship" the executable mapper and reducer scripts to every node on the cluster.
+If you are working on the master node, these files need to be on your **master (remote) filesystem.** Remember, these files do not exist before the job is run, so you need to package those files with the job so they run
 	* The line `-input [[input-file]]` tells the job where your source file(s) are.
 These files need to be either in HDFS or S3.
 If you specify a directory, all files in the directory will be used as inputs
 	* The line line `-output [[output-location]]` tells the job where to store the output of the job, either in HDFS or S3. **This parameter is just a name of a location, and it must not exist before running the job otherwise the job will fail.**
 	* The line `-mapper basic-mapper.py` specifies the name of the executable for the mapper.
 Note that you need to ship the programs if they are custom programs